w3schools-test/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

 `<!-- Insert your message below here -->`

-and
+Hi, thanks for this detailed tutorail on git and github and

 `<!-- End user messages -->`
+maneeshrs51
 So feel free to use your imagination!

 If you are not feeling very creative, you can add a quote, or small text like the examples on this page: https://www.w3schools.com/w3css/w3css_quotes.asp